prairiefirehk/prairiefirehk/README.md

 You will find lots of 💩 and tons of errors here.

-Glory to HK and long live with HKer.
+Glory to HK and long live HK.
 Peace.